Picking a Christmas tree can be a difficult decision.

 For the easiest possible set-up and clean up, consider a pop-up tree!
 Pop-up trees consist of a springy cone-shaped form that collapses for storage.
 Pre-decorated pop-up trees may feature PVC needles and other faux foliage, ribbons and ornaments.
 With many bright and tinsel varieties, pop-up trees are perfect choices for people who like variety, or wish to display multiple Christmas trees.

-Have additional questions about your Christmas tree?
+Do you have additional questions about your Christmas tree?
 Check out our Tree Resource Center for answers about tree shaping, lighting and decorating.